-Each year thousands of college students flock to the beaches of the U.S. and other foreign destinations for a week of fun and sun.
+Each year thousands of college students flock to the beaches of the U.S. and foreign destinations for a week of fun and sun.
 Unfortunately, not everyone comes home with happy memories.
-Elaine has often stated, "Come home with souvenirs, not sexually transmitted infections!"
+Elaine often states, "Come home with souvenirs, not sexually transmitted diseases!"

 Some trips turn into a free-for-all of bad decisions where students sustain minor and deadly injuries, sexual assaults, and legal issues leading to arrests.
 Even the simplest decision, like flashing the camera might have future implications.
 Will a prospective boss have access to those images before your first job interview?
-Whether your students are traveling or returning home, Elaine wants to prepare them for a safe and fun week.
+Whether your students are traveling or going home, Elaine will prepare them for a safe and fun week.

-Your students will learn effects of excessive alcohol consumption on instincts, decision making, safety, and well-being.
+Your students will learn the effects of excessive alcohol consumption on instincts, decision making, safety, and well-being.
 They will be ready to drink responsibly, stay together, and to look out for one another.
-Sexually transmitted infections are on the rise, with some being life-altering.
+Sexually transmitted infections are at an all-time high.
 Students learn about the consequences of random hook ups and safe sex, as Elaine provides them with numerous options for protection.
 Elaine also provides preventive strategies to stop sexual assault and the victimization of predatory date rape drugs.

-This is a week to make safe, responsible choices, and to develop fond and lasting memories.
-Students leave this program empowered to value their safety and well-being over just having fun.
+This is a week to make safe, positive choices, and to develop fond and lasting memories.
+Students will leave this program empowered to value their safety and well-being over just having fun.